ashishtayal89/learngit/README.md

 - ```git status```

-	This tells about the current state/status or state of your working directory.
+	This tells about the current state/status of your working directory.
 Majorly
 	1. Tracked Files (Staged and Unstaged both).
 	2. Untracted Files.